 Eating out in Vung Tau

-There are plenty of good restaurants, and lot of fresh seafood.
-However check the prices as some can be expensive.
+There are plenty of good restaurants and a lot of fresh seafood.
+However, check the prices as some can be expensive.
 All restaurants have lots of fresh vegetables and there are many inexpensive vegetarian restaurants.

 Banhart Knot is a favorite among locals.
 There you will find crispy cakes made with shrimp and onion, Chao Hao (an oyster porridge), and Lau Ca Duoi Saw fish hot pot.

-If you want foreigner food, here you will find Indian, Mexican, pizza and burger restaurants.
+If you want foreign food, here you will find Indian, Mexican, pizza, and burger restaurants.